agn453/Z280RC/README.md

 letting GENCPM set these up).
 This is selectable via a USE$DISK$MACROS conditional equate in the CONF*.LIB files.
 Unfortunately, this had no effect on the PIP file copying verification error under the banked system.
-Non-banked and Loader configuratiosn work fine!
+Non-banked and Loader configurations work fine!

 06-Nov-2018